raspberrypilearning/edit-the-web/en/step_2.md

 --- task ---

-Take a look now at the code in the website and see if you can identify the following elements:
+Take a look now at the code in the website **header** and see if you can identify the following elements:

 + The ```<!DOCTYPE html>``` declaration defines that this document is an HTML5 document
 + The ```<html>``` element is the root element of an HTML page, and ends at the end of the page with ```</html>```